theo-obadiah-teguh/MiniTest/README.md

 There are three conditions that will harm the execution of `MiniTest`.
 The code will not execute properly if any of these are violated.
 - This script assumes that the number of `.in` and `.out` files are equal.
 - This script requires that the execution path, that is, the name of the working directory, which by default is MiniTest to not have whitespaces.
-- When inputting the relative path as the second argument of `MiniTest` do not put `/` at the start of the path.
+- When inputting the relative path as the second argument of `MiniTest`, do not put `/` at the start of the path.
+Input the path as if we were executing `cd` to the test folder.

 ## Execution Instructions:
 1. Make sure you have Git installed on your device.